 This is believed to lead to deformities in the fetus.
 Because of this, pregnancy-safe products are highly encouraged.

 In Jamaica, pregnancy is seen as sacred.
 Because of this, it is believed that an open bible needs to be laid out in the room where the mother delivers the baby.
-While this isn’t always the case, biblical baby names tend to be preferred as well.
+While this isn’t always the case, Biblical girl names and Biblical boy names tend to be preferred as well.
 Many are decided before the time of delivery.

 There is a strict order of people that a pregnant mother needs to inform when she becomes pregnant in Korea.
 Interestingly, the mother-in-law is the first to know.
 This happens before the husband is informed.